I met my best friends at Mount Union. We were in each other’s’ weddings and try to get together at least once a year to catch up.

 Heather Wayt '95

-I manage and work as a family physician in a medical practice with my husband in Glen Dale, WV.
+I manage and work as a family physician in a medical practice with my husband in Glen Dale, West Virginia.
 I also coach a middle school cross county team.

 MY EXCEPTIONAL STORY